ccs-amsterdam/r-course-material/tutorials/rvest.md

 (as a challenge, try to extract the population from the infobox rather than the full name.
 Hint: You might need to use xpath to identify the right cell of the table)

+[1] If you look at the HTML code of our [example page](view-source:https://bit.ly/31keW5P), you see that there is this `<style>...</style>` section, and in this section we also use CSS selectors to select elements.
+For example, the `.someTable` class is selected to style this table like an APA table, and the `.blue` class defines that any element with this class (in our case the second table) is colored blue.